-Robert Knox, Chief Executive, HD Estate Management, graduated in estate management in the UK in 1983.
+Robert Knox, HD Estate Management, Chief Executive, graduated in estate management in the UK in 1983.
 He has worked in general practice as an estate agent and valuer and managed mixed portfolios of office, retail and industrial property for a number of public companies.
 He joined Balmoral in May 2006.

-Catherine Ghose, B.Comm, Dip in Prof. Acc, FCA, Diploma in Company Direction, Finance Director, was appointed finance director of the group on 1 October 2012.
-She is managing director of Charles McCann Investments Limited, an independent member of the Audit and Risk Management Committee of University College Dublin, a former member of the board of the National Maternity Hospital and a member of the Institute of Directors.
+Catherine Ghose, B.Comm, Dip in Prof. Acc, FCA, Diploma in Company Direction, Finance Director and Company Secretary, was appointed finance director of the group on 1 October 2012.
+She is managing director of Charles McCann Investments Limited, a former independent member of the Audit and Risk Management Committee of University College Dublin and a former member of the board of the National Maternity Hospital.

 Tom Neasy, Executive Director, became a director of the group in June 2007.
 He has had a long career in the property business and has a wealth of experience in project design and management, working with a number of companies in Ireland and other countries.
-He is a property consultant and an advisor to a number of investors.
+He is a property consultant.

 Philip Halpenny, BBS, FCA, Non-Executive Director, was finance director and chief operating officer of Balmoral until he retired from his executive roles in September 2012.
-He remains on the board, is a member of the audit committee and continues to provide consultancy services to the group.
+He remained on the board, was a member of the audit committee and continued to provide consultancy services to the group until his retirement from the board on 31 December 2023.